Chukobyte/learn-engine-dev/docs/implementing_audio/using_sdl_mixer.md

 }
 ```

+If you run the code, it should play a brief sound effect and a song once the engine is running.
+The source code for this section can be found [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/4.implementing_audio/4.0.sdl_mixer).
 Now that we have music and sound effects implemented it's time to tackle handling input next!